rokroskar/spark_workshop/README.md

 * [gutenberg](https://github.com/rokroskar/spark_workshop/tree/master/notebooks/gutenberg) - "project" notebook building up an analysis of the Gutenberg books corpus

 You should start by having a look at the python introduction notebook (where you can also execute cells) which introduces some essential python concepts.
 When you open the notebooks running on the notebook server (i.e. in your browser at `localhost:8889`), you can execute any cell in the notebook by entering `Shift+Enter`.
 You can also modify any of the cells to experiment.
 Once you're happy with the python introduction, continue on to the notebook marked "EMPTY" in the same directory and complete the exercises.

+## Cluster setup

+### Install python dependencies

+Once again, the python dependencies are the same as above.
+If you are a python user already and you know what you are doing, just install `python2.7`, `numpy`, `matplotlib`, and `ipython` (v4.0) and `jupyter`.

+If you are not sure how to navigate the python universe, you can use the `setup_cluster.sh` script in the `scripts` directory.

 ## Outline